AIRSHOW-Wizz Air commits to buy Airbus planes worth $13.7 bln

 * Refinery's fuel production at least 50 pct capacity -trade

-PARIS, June 18 Hungary's Wizz Air committed to buy 110 Airbus A321neo aircraft at the Paris air show on Thursday worth $13.7 billion at list prices as the Eastern European-focused budget airline continues to expand its network and capacity.
+PARIS, June 18 Hungary's Wizz Air signed a memorandum of understanding at the Paris air show on Thursday to buy 110 Airbus A321neo aircraft worth $13.7 billion at list prices as the budget airline continues to expand its network and capacity.

-The memorandum of understanding, reached early on Thursday after all-night negotiations in Paris, calls for 110 firm deliveries and purchase rights for a further 90 aircraft.

-Reuters reported earlier, citing people familiar with the matter, that Airbus was close to a deal to sell around 100 A320neo-family jets to Wizz Air following a fierce battle over price with rival Boeing to retain its status as exclusive supplier to the carrier.

 The jetliners will be delivered between 2019 and 2024, Airbus said, adding that this marked the biggest single order for the A321neo model.